011LOKESH/WEB_PROJECT/README.md

 3. Valid Login?
 (Yes/No): The system validates the provided credentials. <br>
 o	Valid Login (Yes): Users are directed to their respective dashboards based on their roles.<br>
 o	Invalid Login (No): Users are redirected to the login screen with an error message.<br>
-4.Faculty Details:<br>
+4. Faculty Details:<br>
  o	Faculty login can request reward points with student detail who attended specific events eligible for reward points <br>
  o	Also has access to view reward points allocated by every students<br>
-5.Admin Details:<br>
+5. Admin Details:<br>
  o	Admin login can accept or reject request from faculty for reward points <br>
  o	If request is rejected the admin can give feedback about rejection .<br>
-6.Super Admin Details:<br>
+6. Super Admin Details:<br>
 o	Super admin login has access to allocate reward points for accepted request from admin<br>
-7.Student Details:<br>
+7. Student Details:<br>
 o	Student login can only see reward points allocated by them in detail .<br>